aditya19chavan/moviesflix-complete-project/README.md

-✅ Movie Catalog – Fetches real-time movie data from the backend API ✅ Search & Filters – Allows users to search movies and filter by category, genre, or rating ✅ Watchlist Management – Users can save and manage favorite movies ✅ Responsive UI – Built with React.js and Tailwind CSS for an intuitive experience ✅ Backend API – Developed with Spring Boot, MySQL, and RESTful endpoints
+✅ Movie Catalog – Fetches real-time movie data from the backend API ✅ Search & Filters – Allows users to search movies and filter by category, genre, or rating ✅ Watchlist Management – Users can save and manage favorite movies ✅ Responsive UI – Built with React.js and Bootstrap for an intuitive experience ✅ Backend API – Developed with Spring Boot, MySQL, and RESTful endpoints

 Project Structure: